Sometimes the most difficult interview questions to answer are the simplest.

 For example, maybe the industry is experiencing changes due to technological advancements.
 You can say you admire the company’s ability to adapt and stay competitive, then express how you would contribute to the company’s continued innovation.

-I think your company is doing some groundbreaking work in the e-commerce industry and I would love to be a part of it.
-The company is still young and I see a lot of opportunity for growth, especially in terms of how you can grow your client base by better catering to your younger audience.
+Your company is doing some groundbreaking work in the e-commerce industry, and I’d love to be a part of it.
+The company is still young, and I see a lot of opportunities for growth, especially in terms of how you can grow your client base by better catering to your younger audience.

 At my previous job, I helped establish a new social media team which contributed to a 34% increase in national brand awareness.
 I believe this experience makes me well-suited to help you take full advantage of this potential.